forestryio/forestry.io/hugo/content/careers/ux-designer-developer.md

 ---
 At Forestry, we’re _helping people build a better web_.
 Our **UX Designer/Developer's** mission is to design and build interfaces and features that delight our users.
 If you obsess over design and user experience, this could be the perfect role for you.

+This is an important role as you'll be our second full-time designer and will have a major impact on the design of our products going forward.
+You'll be part of a small, growing team and have ample opportunity to improve our design practices and systems.
+There is much room for you to grow along with us in this role.

 This is a **remote** role.
 <!--more-->